 - I am self-employed, is there any financial relief?

 - How can I spend the time at home?

 1. How should I protect myself?

 1) Stay at home

-Stay home as much as possible (until 11 April, by order of the government).
-There are exceptions.
-If you have to go out, avoid contact with other people – as of 26 March, no more than two people can congregate in public places at the same time, with the exception of members of the same household, essential work reasons, or funerals.
+Stay home as much as possible (until the end of April by order of the government).
+There are exceptions (travel to work or business, grocery shopping, go to a park…).
+If you have to go out, avoid contact with other people, no more than two people can congregate in public places at the same time, with the exception of members of the same household, essential work reasons, or funerals.

 Take particular care to avoid those who have symptoms of respiratory tract infection, such as coughing or sneezing.
 The risk of transmission of infection is greater if there is prolonged contact and exposure in a confined space.
 Travelling by tram or bus increases the risk of infection.

 - Use online services such as rohlik.cz or itesco.cz as the last resort: if you are in quarantine or at high risk.
 The services are overwhelmed and there are people who don’t have any other option.
 Between 8 am and 10 am, only people over 65 years of age can enter grocery shops.

 2) Use a mask